BarakChamo/uTextureSendReceive/README.md

 1. Simple texture-based interface for sending images/video/textures/etc. over TCP/IP.
 2. Threaded sending and receiving for improved performance of the rest of the project.
 3. Configurable encoding and quality settings.
-4. Example Webcam and Video file components and scenes (Game texture sending example coming soon).
+4. Example Webcam, Video Player and in-game Camera streaming components and scenes.

 ## Installation
 To install the package head to the [releases section](https://github.com/BarakChamo/uTextureSendReceive/releases) and download the latest release `.unitypackage`.